sashafr/pennmaps/README.md

     * GDAL
 4. PostGres & PostGIS: `apt-get install postgresql postgresql-contrib postgis libpq-dev`
 5. Psycopg module: `pip install psycopg2`
+6. Apache: `apt-get install apache2 apache2-dev`
+    * Edit `/etc/apache2/apache2.conf`, add `ServerName server_domain_or_IP` to bottom of file
+    * Run `ufw allow in Apache Full`
+7. mod_wsgi: [follow these instructions](http://modwsgi.readthedocs.io/en/develop/user-guides/quick-installation-guide.html) - you may have to specify the python version

 *Note: You may have to add `/usr/local/lib` on a new line in `/etc/ld.so.conf` and then run `ldconfig` after each `make install`*